Polydile/dile-components/docs/components/dile-editor.md

 --dile-input-message-color | Message text color | #888
---dile-input-message-error-color | Message text color on errored state | #c00 --dile-editor-toolbar-block-background-color | Block type selector background color | #eee
+--dile-input-message-error-color | Message text color on errored state | #c00 --dile-editor-toolbar-block-background-color | Block type selector background color | #eee --dile-editor-line-height | Editor content line-height | 1.3rem
+--dile-editor-code-background-color | The background color of the code block | #eee --dile-editor-code-font-family | The font family used for the code block | Consolas, Monaco, "Andale Mono", "Ubuntu Mono", monospace
+--dile-editor-code-font-size | The font size of the code text | 0.9em --dile-editor-code-color | The text color of the code block | #657b83

 As this component is based on many other Dile Components, like [dile-select](/components/dile-select/) or [dile-button](/components/dile-button/), you can use their custom properties to change the diferent UI styles.